aws/aws-cdk/packages/@aws-cdk/aws-lambda/README.md

 });
 ```

-And if needed, one might utilize an `sns.Topic` instead of `sqs.Queue` as dead-letter queue:
+You can also use a `sns.Topic` instead of an `sqs.Queue` as dead-letter queue:

 ```ts
 import * as sns from '@aws-cdk/aws-sns';